 Early Pride marches in the US called for the repeal of sodomy laws and an end to anti-LGBTQ discrimination.
 These demands echo today throughout the nearly 70 countries that criminalize forms of consensual samesex relations between adults.
 Repression in some criminalizing countries is pervasive enough, carrying significant risks of arrest or violence, that LGBTQ visibility is almost unimaginable.
-But in other criminalizing countries, such as St. Lucia, Uganda, and Singapore, queer activists have come out to the streets to demand decriminalization.
-In 2021.
-Namibia's Windhoek Pride celebration provided activists with an occasion to meet with the Law Reform Commission at the Ministry of Justice to demand the repeal of the colonial-era law criminalizing "unnatural offenses."
-18 In Malawi, a group of LGBTIQ-led organizations and allies petitioned the government to decriminalize same-sex conduct, abandon a proposed referendum on the rights of LGBTIQ people, and prohibit discrimination, among other demands.
-19
+But in other criminalizing countries, such as St. Lucia, Uganda, and Singapore, queer activists have come out to the streets to demand celebration provided activists with an occasion to meet with the Law Reform Commission at the Ministry of Justice to demand the repeal of the colonial-era law criminalizing "unnatural offenses."
+In Malawi, a group of LGBTIQ-led organizations and allies petitioned the government to decriminalize same-sex conduct, abandon a proposed referendum on the rights of LGBTIQ people, and prohibit discrimination, among other demands.
+In